Ministry of Religious Affairs (Brunei)

 The Ministry of Religious Affairs (MORA or MoRA; Kementerian Hal Ehwal Ugama, KHEU) is a cabinet-level ministry in the government of Brunei which is responsible for the propagation of Islam and its upholding as the state religion, as well as oversees the Islamic religious education in the country.
-It is currently led by a minister and a deputy minister, whereby the incumbents are Badaruddin Othman (Note: His current official Malay name is Pehin Udana Khatib Dato Paduka Seri Setia Ustaz Haji Awang Badaruddin bin Pengarah Dato Paduka Haji Awang Othman.) and Pengiran Mohammad Tashim (Note: His current official Malay name is Pengiran Dato Seri Setia Haji Mohd Tashim bin Pengiran Haji Hassan.) respectively.
+It is currently led by Pengiran Mohammad Tashim, Minister of Religious Affairs.
 The ministry is headquartered in Bandar Seri Begawan.

 History

 The Jabatan Adat Istiadat, Ugama dan Kebajikan Masyarakat (Department of Customs, Religious and Social Welfare) was established on 1 July 1954.
 Once located in the Royal Secretariat Building's General Office (now known as the Secretariat Building).
 The department was formed by designating Pengiran Anak Haji Mohamed Alam as the Pegawai Adat Istiadat, Ugama, and Kebajikan Masyarakat (Customs, Religious, and Social Welfare Officer) with the approval of Sultan Omar Ali Saifuddien III.

 On 29 September 1959, the Religious Section was renamed the Department of Religious Affairs (Jabatan Hal Ehwal Ugama) under the power bestowed by the Brunei 1959 Constitution, with Pengiran Dato Seri Paduka Haji Ali serving as its new leader.
 On 21 October 1970, the construction of their new B$375,000 headquarters were completed in Tutong, near Hassanal Bolkiah Mosque.